okopanja/SharkPlanner/Development/README.md

 ## Development process
 ### Common guidelines
-- log your operations using class Logging whith methods error, info, warning and debug.
+- log your operations using class Logging with methods error, info, warning and debug.
 - module entry must fulfill following requirements:
-  - Entry can be performed with no errors multiple times withion mission lifecycle.
+  - Entry can be performed with no errors multiple times within mission lifecycle.
+  - Entry should return the device to the default mod.

 ### Log files
-Logs files of interest are located in **%USERPROFILE%\Saved Games\DCS.openbeta\Logs**:
+Logs files are located in **%USERPROFILE%\Saved Games\DCS.openbeta\Logs**:
 - **dcs.log** is the ED's log system, you should only see one mention of SharkPlanner with no errors there.
-However, if you see more than one it means there is an error you need to read and understand
+However, if you see more than one it means there is an error you need to read and understand.
+The message my give you information on which file and line the SharkPlanner has failed to initialize
-- **SharkPlanner.log**, it's own log, which details stuff done by SharkPlanner but also your module I recommend using of AvancedLogView for log insepction.
+- **SharkPlanner.log**, it's own log, which details operations performed by SharkPlanner but also your the entry module extension.
+I recommend using of AvancedLogView for log insepction.

 ### Updating of code
-Normally each restart will load your newest version of code.
+Witch each restart DCS will load your newest code changes.
 This means for a single line change you may end up restarting whole DCS.
 This is where patience comes handy.
 Remember: Patient! => Saved!

-However we did install **experiment.lua** file, which will allow us to reload without restarting.
+In order to avoid restart, we have install **experiment.lua** file, which will allow us to reload without restarting DCS.
 If the file is properly installed **SharkPlanner** will display the **Exp** button in UI.
-Clicking on the **Exp** will reload the module.
+Clicking on the **Exp** will execute experiment.lua which in turn will reload the module.
 Be sure to edit the **experiment.lua** to match the name of your CommandGenerator class for reloading.
 In 99% of cases you will not need to reload DCS.